userver-framework/userver/scripts/docs/en/userver/kafka.md

 - Metrics;

 ## Producer Features
+- 🚀 Parallel cooperative messages delivery reports processing (in comparison with all librdkafka-based Kafka clients, the performance of which rests on a single thread);
+- 🚀 No blocking waits in implementation (message senders suspend their coroutines execution until delivery reports occured);
 - Synchronous and asynchronous non-blocking interfaces for producing messages;
-- Automatic periodic message polling of message delivery reports;
 - Automatic retries of transient errors;
 - Support of idempotent producer (exactly-once semantics);
 - Sending message to concrete topic's partition;

 ## Consumer Features
+- 🚀 No blocking waits in implementation (message poller suspends the coroutine until new events occured);
 - Callback interface for handling message batches polled from subscribed topics;
 - Balanced consumer groups support;
 - Automatic rollback to last committed message when batch processing failed;
 - Partition offsets asynchronous commit;

 ## Planned Enhancements
-- Transfer from raw polling with timeouts to events processing, making the message polling non-blocking and leading to better library scalability;
+- ✅ Transfer from raw polling with timeouts to events processing, making the message polling non-blocking and leading to better library scalability;
-- on_error callback for Consumer for convenient error processing;
 - testsuite Kafka support in OSS;
 - Support of different compression codecs (GZIP, LZ4, ZSTD, etc..);
 - Support more SASL authentication mechanisms (GSSAPI, OAUTHBEARER);